SagiLiba/react-reports/README.md

 <TableOfContents />
 ```

-This component will not split into multiple pages, if such functionality is needed use the <PageGroup/> component instead.
+This component will not split into multiple pages, if such functionality is needed use the `PageGroup` component instead.

 ## Asynchronous behavior